revk/ESP32-Faikin/Manuals/DoC.md

 If you choose to load any other software, or even build a variation of the Faikin software with your own (or someone else's) changes, then it is no longer "as supplied", and you now have a different "product" (if it is a "product") that you have made, so compliance is then up to you.

-So the statement relates to the Faikin software from this repository, on the Faikin hardware.
+So the statement relates to the Faikin software from this repository, on the Faikin hardware, "as supplied" or updated from this repository.

 It may be that the regulations also apply to the Faikin software even when loaded on your own hardware, this too is not entirely clear, or entirely clear with country's laws would apply, especially as that typically means you "build" the software yourself (so is it your software now, built in your country, from a regulatory point of view?).